rqthomas/profile/README.md

 Daw, A., R. Q. Thomas, C. C. Carey, J. S. Read, A. P. Appling, A. Karpatne.
 2020.
 Physics-Guided Architecture (PGA) of Neural Networks for Quantifying Uncertainty in Lake Temperature Modeling.
 Proceedings of the 2020 SIAM International Conference on Data Mining: 532-540.

 Weaver, E.A., K. Kolivras, , V. A. Thomas, R. Q. Thomas, and K. Abbas.
 2020.
 Environmental factors affecting ecological niche of Coccidioides (spp.) and spatial dynamics of valley fever in the United States.
-Spatial and Spatio-temporal Epidemiology 32: 100317 [link]
+Spatial and Spatio-temporal Epidemiology 32: 100317

 [Full list of publications](./publications.html).